blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Development/General Programming/Callbacks.md

 The function will be executed externally by an API.

+Generally it is used to call a higher level subroutine from a lower-level software like the operating system.

 **Examples**
 - Windows API - e.g. WaveOutProc()
 - A pseudocode example: